robertdumitrescu/the-interpolator/README.md

 **Default: '' (empty string)**

+This is a **[NICE-TO-HAVE]** feature.
+Is not currently supported but it will be implemented in the future.

 This parameter will describe the file location on the machine that is running the code.
 Both relative and absolute paths are supported.

 ##### Observations